benpickles/peity/README.markdown

 [![Build Status](https://travis-ci.org/benpickles/peity.svg?branch=master)](https://travis-ci.org/benpickles/peity)

-Peity (sounds like deity) is a simple jQuery plugin that converts an element's content into a simple mini `<svg>` pie, donut, line or bar chart.
+Peity (sounds like deity) is a jQuery plugin that converts an element's content into a mini `<svg>` pie, donut, line or bar chart.

 ## Basic Usage